skovaka/UNCALLED/README.md

 > python setup.py install
 ```

-UNCALLED for ReadUntil sequenecing requires the [ONT ReadUntil API](https://github.com/nanoporetech/read_until_api).
-UNCALLED must then be installed into the MinKNOW environment alongside the ReadUntil API (see Real-Time ReadUntil below).
+UNCALLED for ReadUntil sequenecing requires the [ONT ReadUntil API](https://github.com/nanoporetech/read_until_api), which is provided as a submodule but must be installed separately into the MinKNOW environment.
+UNCALLED must also be installed into the MinKNOW environment alongside the ReadUntil API for ReadUntil sequencing (see Real-Time ReadUntil below).

 Most dependecies included via submodules, so be sure to clone with `git --recursive`